taylorbryant/hocuspocus/docs/guides/custom-extensions.md

 Now you can add a constructor that accepts your extension's configuration and merges the default one.
 It's good practise at this point to create an interface for your configuration too.

-You need to keep all those methods, even if you don't use them.
-If you want to get rid of those annoying TypeScript warnings about empty functions, you can add the `@typescript-eslint/no-empty-function` annotation.

 ```js
 import {
   Extension,